tkmanabat/nanogpt/README.md

 ### Differences:
 - Combined the 'Head' and 'MultiHeadAttention' into one class to process all the heads in parallel.
 - Trained on a custom dataset.
 It is an old Filipino Poem named 'Ibong Adarna'.
-- Used byte-pair encoding rather than the character-level encoding.
+- Used byte-pair encoding from GPT4 (Tiktoken CL100k base) rather than the character-level encoding.

 ### Sample Generation